This guide will walk you through the basic functions of ChronOS that you will likely use frequently on and before race day including:

 - Select ChronoSync.

 - Insert the ChronoSync into one of the controller's USB ports.
 After a few seconds, the ChronoSync Time should appear below the Current Controller Time, as shown here.
-If the ChronoSync hangs on "Initializing", remove the ChronoSync and re-insert it into a different USB port.
+If the ChronoSync hangs on "Initializing" for more than thirty seconds, remove the ChronoSync and re-insert it into a different USB port.

-In Controller networking terminology, a Server is any external source you would like the Controller to connect to, whether it's the ChronoTrack CCS Server or a PC.
+In Controller networking terminology, a Server is any external device or site you would like the Controller to connect to, whether it's the ChronoTrack CCS Server or a PC.
 This guide will focus on connecting via LAN.
 However, before connecting to either of these sources, you must set the Server address to the appropriate IP to connect correctly.
-(Click HERE for a Server IP cheat sheet)

 To connect the controller to a PC via LAN:

-- From any screen in ChronOS, tap the Race Ops screen, the tap Server Connection.
+- From any screen in ChronOS, tap the Race Ops screen, then tap Server Connection.

 - On the Server Connection screen, tap the connection you've set up for ethernet and then tap Connect.
 If you haven't added a local Server Connection yet, click HERE to find out how.
 Make sure the IP you set on your PC matches the IP you select in the Server Connection.